 It's important to note that the trade-in value will almost always be lower than the resale value.
 This is because the dealer taking in your trade wants to make a profit by selling it to another customer.
 It's essential to remember this when negotiating the sale or trade-in of your vehicle.

 Yes.
 If your vehicle is clean when you bring it in for an estimate, a dealer is more likely to offer more money.
 Would you consider buying a used car that was poorly maintained?
 Didn’t think so.

-Even a vehicle with high kilometres that has been well maintained can be traded in over 100,000 km, but you’ll want to keep it in the five year mark.
-There are more buyers in the market during the first two quarters of the year.
+Even a vehicle with high kilometres that has been well maintained can be traded in over 100,000 km, but you’ll want to keep it in the five-year mark.
+More buyers are in the market during the first two quarters of the year.
 Aim to get your trade-in to dealerships as soon as possible in late winter and spring.

-The best mileage to trade-in a car is between 80,000 and 120,000km.
-If you can get it in before 100,000 km, you’ll get the best deal.
+The best mileage to trade in a car is between 80,000 and 120,000km.
+You'll get the best deal if you can get it in before 100,000 km.
 But don’t forget a high mileage car that has been maintained properly will get a good price.

 Understanding your trade in value determines if it’s worth trading your car in